Decay of streaks and rolls in plane Couette-Poiseuille flow

-We have also carried out a series of investigation into the choice of the threshold for the definition of $\tau$ (see section~\ref{Decay process}).
-The decay times $\tau_x$ and $\tau$ presented in Fig.~\ref{fig:tauinversesummary} are defined as the times when the energy decays to a threshold of $10\%$ of the initial energy.
-This threshold is varied from $5\%$ to $18\%$.
-With the largest threshold $18\%$, $\tau_x$ only measures the first decay stage (see Fig.~\ref{fig:FtxFtzRef425}) of $F_x$, whereas $\tau_x$ includes both the first and a part of second decay stage of $F_x$ with a smaller threshold, ex. $10\%$.
+We have also carried out a series of investigations into the choice of the threshold for the definition of $\tau$ (see section~\ref{Decay process}).
+The decay times $\tau_x$ and $\tau_z$ presented in figure~\ref{fig:tauinversesummary}($a$) are defined as the times when the energy decays to a threshold of $5\%$ of the initial energy.
+The threshold was varied between $5\%$ and $18\%$.
+At the largest threshold of $18\%$, $\tau_x$ is only valid over the first stage of the decay (see figure~\ref{fig:FtxFtzRef425}) of $F_x$, whereas $\tau_x$ includes both the first and a part of second decay stage of $F_x$ with a smaller threshold, e.g. $5\%$.
 The decay time $\tau_x$ is greater than $\tau_z$ irrespective of the threshold.
-This indicates the anisotropic decay with a faster decay rate of spanwise energy applies during both the first decay stage and the whole decay.
-To conclude, the measurements of the decay times of $E_x$ and $E_z$ confirms the anisotropic decay presented in section~\ref{Decay process} for all $\Rey_f<550$ regardless of the noise levels.
+This indicates a faster decay rate of spanwise energy applies during both the first decay stage and the whole decay.
+To conclude, the measurements of the decay times of $E_x$ and $E_z$ confirms the $E_x$ decays slower than the $E_z$ presented in section~\ref{Decay process} for all $\Rey_f<550$ regardless of the noise levels.